 Financial literacy is a foundational element of a successful life.
-Understanding how mortgages work, how to budget for retirement, and how to open and manage savings and investment accounts … without an understanding of the bare necessities, you’re in for a more challenging ride.
+Understanding how mortgages work, how to budget for retirement, student loans, and how to open and manage savings and investment accounts … without an understanding of the bare necessities, you’re in for a more challenging ride.

 Unfortunately, for most Americans, these kinds of challenges hit a little too close to home.
 Between 2009 and 2018, a study conducted by the FINRA Investor Education Foundation revealed an 8% decrease in the number of people who could correctly answer questions about interest rates, inflation, and more (from 42% to 34%).
 That means almost two-thirds of the population is under-equipped.